drowe67/freedv-gui/USER_MANUAL.md

 + FreeDV will not work any better if you band pass filter the off air received signals.
 It has its own, very tight filters in the demodulator.

-## PTT Configuration

-The Tools - PTT dialog supports three different ways to control PTT on your radio:

-+ VOX: sends a tone to the left channel of the Transmit/To Radio sound card
-+ Hamlib: support for many different radios via the Hamlib library and a serial port (or via TCP/IP for some devices, e.g. SDRs or FLrig/rigctld).
-+ Serial Port: direct access to the serial port pins

-You may also optionally configure a second serial port for PTT input.
-This can be useful for interfacing devices like foot switches to FreeDV.
-If configured, FreeDV will switch into transmit mode (including sending the needed Hamlib or serial commands to initiate PTT) when it detects the configured signal.

-Once you have configured PTT, try the **Test** button.

-Serial PTT support is complex.
-We get many reports that FreeDV PTT doesn't work on a particular radio, but may work fine with other programs such as Fldigi.
-This is often a mismatch between the serial parameters Hamlib is using with FreeDV and your radio.
-For example you may have changed the default serial rate on your radio.
-Carefully check the serial parameters on your radio match those used by FreeDV in the PTT Dialog.

-Also see [Common Problems](#common-problems) section of this manual.

-## HamLib

-Hamlib comes with a default serial rate for each radio.
-If your radio has a different serial rate change the Serial Rate drop down box to match your radio.

-When **Test** is pressed, the "Serial Params" field is populated and displayed.
-This will help track down any mismatches between Hamlib and your radio.

-If you are really stuck, download Hamlib and test your radio's PTT using the command line ```rigctl``` program.

-## Icom Radio Configuration

-If using an Icom radio, Hamlib will use the radio's default CI-V address when connecting.
-If this has been changed, you can specify the correct address in the "Radio Address" field (valid values are 00 through FF in hexadecimal).

-Note that "00" is the "wildcard" CI-V address.
-Your radio must have the "CI-V Transceive" option enabled in order for it to respond to commands to that address.
-Otherwise, FreeDV must be configured to use the same CI-V address as configured in the radio.
-For best results, ensure that there are no other Icom/CI-V capable devices in the chain if "00"/"CI-V Transceive" is used.

-## Changing COM Port On Windows

-If you change the COM port of a USB-Serial device in Device Manager, please unplug and plug back in the USB device.
-Windows/FreeDV won't recognise the device on the new COM Port until it has been unplugged/plugged.

 ## USB or LSB?